uhh-zahra/Web-Dev-II_SA-1_Clone-Tasks/README.md

 - Follow the written specification and wireframe mock-ups to build the website.<br>
 - Address any unspecified details with appropriate design choices to maintain consistency and usability.<br>
 - Adapt the design for various screen sizes as outlined in the wireframes.<br>
-- Use the provided images and text from the assets folder.<br>
+- Use the provided images and text from the assets folder. hfdhfdhfb
-chasdse